 The fundamental quality of the Heart chakra is unconditional love – a love that is selfless and unattached.
 It is not necessarily the love for a partner, child or family.
 It can be love for any human being you interact with, perhaps even a stranger, that fills a few moments with joy.
 If you haven’t experienced that, it is not unusual – but it is a truly amazing feeling that you can experience all the time when your Heart chakra is in balance.
 The Heart chakra also opens up compassion, gracious behavior, joy and confidence.
 It also removes your fears and establishes a sense of security, as well as positive paternal and maternal relationships.
 A balanced Heart chakra first gets you to love yourself.

-Physically, the Heart chakra controls the health of your circulatory and respiratory systems, making proper function absolutely essential.
-It is responsible for the creation and nourishment of antibodies that help us fight disease.
+Physically, the Heart chakra contributes to the health of your circulatory and respiratory systems.
+Physical problems in these systems can be improved through correcting an imbalance in the heart chakra.
+This chakra is also responsible for the creation and nourishment of antibodies that help us fight disease.

 VISHUDDHI – COMMUNICATION, DIPLOMACY, COLLECTIVENESS